pvcraven/2017_web_security/source/final/morgan/index.rst

 Data Binding
 ---------------------

-"Data Binding in AngularJS binds AngularJS expressions with AngularJS data."
-In the code above this is shown with the {{ firstName }} part of the code.
+"Data Binding in AngularJS binds AngularJS expressions with AngularJS data." [wikiAngularJS]_ In the code above this is shown with the {{ firstName }} part of the code.
 This section of the code is bound with the ng-model="firstName."
 The next directive is ng-repeat which repeats an HTML element.
 It can clone HTML elements when the item is in a collection.
 Below is sample code that explains how this works and the output of this code.

 .. code-block:: javascript